Washington Harbour: Early studies

 The 1970 study was received favorably by President Richard M. Nixon, who in April 1971 issued a message to Congress on the District of Columbia in which he called for "an overall preservation and development plan for the Georgetown waterfront" lest Georgetown's historic character be lost forever.
-Nixon's message provided a new impetus for planning in Georgetown, and in January 1972 the federal government funded a $250,000 study intended to spur zoning changes which would permit large-scale redevelopment of the waterfront.
+Nixon's message provided a new impetus for planning in Georgetown, and in January 1972 the federal government funded a $250,000 study intended to spur zoning changes which would permit large redevelopment of the waterfront.
 Members of the study committee included the NCPC, GCA, the District of Columbia Highway and Traffic Department, the Department of Housing and Urban Development, the Department of the Interior, the Department of Transportation, and the United States Commission of Fine Arts (CFA).

 Legal action over other construction projects

-Some developers attempted to move ahead with construction before the federal study was finished.
-These plans created disputes which had a direct impact on the eventual construction of Washington Harbour.
+Some developers attempted to move ahead with construction before the federal study was finished, causing disputes that would eventually shape Washington Harbour.
 In April 1972, Georgetown Inland, a subsidiary of the Inland Steel Company, commissioned architect Arthur Cotton Moore to design an eight-story office building on company-owned land at 1055 Thomas Jefferson Street NW.
 But the CFA, which had statutory authority to approve the design and height of structures in the area, recommended against its construction for being too tall.
 On June 29, the D.C.
 Zoning Commission issued, without comment, a 120-day ban on all construction on the waterfront.
 The GCA argued for a ban on all construction in the area until the federal study was complete, but in August 1972 Georgetown Inland unveiled a plan to construct an $80 million complex of restaurants, hotels, office buildings, retail space, and a small harbor.
 Georgetown Inland argued that a construction ban, however temporary, would drive developers permanently away from the waterfront.
 The GCA sued to stop construction of the building, but the United States District Court for the District of Columbia refused its request on October 12.
 On September 29, the D.C.
 Zoning Commission lifted its June 29 ban and said that construction on the 100 acre Georgetown waterfront could proceed.

 The GCA appealed to the United States Court of Appeals for the District of Columbia Circuit.
 The court of appeals issued a temporary injunction banning construction, pending resolution of additional issues by the district court.